Available on Fab

 How the Fingerprint Works

-- Discovery: After scanning directories, explicit roots, class roots, runtime-queued roots, and optional dependency expansion, the plugin generates a fingerprint string from the final discovered asset set.
+1. Discovery: After scanning directories, explicit roots, class roots, runtime-queued roots, and optional dependency expansion, the plugin generates a fingerprint string from the final discovered asset set.

-WITH_EDITORbuilds, filesystem modification timestamps of source materials are mixed into the hash.
-This means saving a material automatically invalidates the cache. - Settings participation: Dependency-expansion settings and engine version are mixed into the fingerprint so cache-skip decisions reflect the real startup configuration, not just the root paths.
+3. Settings participation: Dependency-expansion settings and engine version are mixed into the fingerprint so cache-skip decisions reflect the real startup configuration, not just the root paths.

-- MD5 hashing: The fingerprint string is hashed to produce a compact, deterministic identifier.
+4. MD5 hashing: The fingerprint string is hashed to produce a compact, deterministic identifier.

-OnWarmupCompletefires immediately.
+6. Skip or run: If the fingerprint matches a cached entry, the asset warmup is skipped and OnWarmupComplete fires immediately.
 This remains true after an Unreal restart even if the engine reports a temporary fresh-process pipeline-cache backlog.

 Multi-Configuration Cache